FoundationDB/fdb-kubernetes-operator/docs/design/better_coordination_multi_operator.md

 		}
 	}

+	pendingForExclusions, err := adminClient.GetPendingForExclusion()
+	// error handling
 	readyForExclusion, err := adminClient.GetReadyForExclusion()
 	// error handling
+	// Add the new process groups that are ready to be excluded. err := adminClient.UpdateReadyForExclusion(missingFdbProcessesReadyToExclude)
+	// error handling

 	// Ensure that pendingForExclusions includes all the process groups (also the newly added once).
-	// Add the new process groups that are ready to be excluded. err := adminClient.AddReadyForExclusion(missingFdbProcessesReadyToExclude)
-	// error handling

-	// check if readyForExclusion contains all the process groups from pendingForExclusions if so proceed with the exclusion, if not
+	// Check if readyForExclusion contains all the process groups from pendingForExclusions if so proceed with the exclusion, if not
-	// do a delayed requeue but don't issue the exclusion if !equality.Semantic.DeepEqual(readyForExclusion, pendingForExclusions) {
+	// do a delayed requeue but don't issue the exclusion. if !equality.Semantic.DeepEqual(readyForExclusion, pendingForExclusions) {
 		return &requeue{
 			message:        fmt.Sprintf("more processes are pending exclusions, will wait until they are ready to be excluded %d/%d", len(readyForExclusion), len(pendingForExclusions)),